 Both of these typically include extended manufacturer-backed warranties and other buyer benefits.

-Costco Auto Program reviews: Clark’s fans weigh in
+Costco Auto Program Reviews: What Clark’s Fans Think

 We asked Clark Howard’s Facebook fans to weigh in on the Costco Auto Program and the reviews poured in.
 Here are a few: